 The processes are as follows.

-P#1 P#1 is the procedure operated at CE where the CE obtains the region-specific coexistence report set and sends it to the WSO the CE serves through the providing coexistence report procedure as specified in 5.2.3.6 or the proxy coexistence service procedure as specified in 5.2.20.
+P#1 P#1 is the procedure operated at CE where the CE obtains the region-specific coexistence report set and sends it to the GCO the CE serves through the providing coexistence report procedure as specified in 5.2.3.6 or the proxy coexistence service procedure as specified in 5.2.20.

-P#2 In the process P#2, the WSO selects one coexistence report from the region-specific coexistence report set.
+P#2 In the process P#2, the CE selects one coexistence report from the region-specific coexistence report set.

-P#3 In the process P#3, the WSO configures its operational parameter based on the selected coexistence report in the process P#2.
+P#3 In the process P#3, the CE selects and configures operational parameter of GCO based on the selected coexistence report in the process P#2.

-P#4 In the process P#4, the WSO starts operation.
+P#4 In the process P#4, the CE enables GCO to start operation.

-P#5 In the process P#5, the WSO continues operation based on the current operational parameter.
+P#5 In the process P#5, the CE monitors state and operation of GCO based on the current operational parameter.

 The branch conditions are as follows.

-BC#1 This branch condition shall be conducted based on the geo-location of the WSO.
-If the WSO cannot operate based on the current region-specific coexistence report due to its current geo-location, go to BC#2.
+BC#1 This branch condition shall be conducted based on the geo-location of the GCO.
+If the CE finds the GCO cannot operate based on the current region-specific coexistence report due to its current geo-location, go to BC#2.
 Otherwise, go to P#5.

-BC#2 This branch condition shall be conducted based on the geo-location of the WSO.
-If the current coexistence report set does not include the region-specific coexistence report corresponding to the current geo-location of the WSO, go to P#1.
+BC#2 This branch condition shall be conducted based on the geo-location of the GCO.
+If the CE finds the current coexistence report set does not include the region-specific coexistence report corresponding to the current geo-location of the GCO, go to P#1.
 Otherwise, go to P#2.

 Operation flow is shown in as follows.

-Figure 104 Operational flow of CE and WSO
+Figure 104 Operational flow of CE

 ======(Text ends)